flowsforapex/flowsforapex.github.io/_pages/team.md

    - Louis:
      name: "Louis Moreaux"
      bio: >
          Louis is an Oracle ACE Pro with expertise in Oracle Database development since 2013, and he has been focusing on Oracle APEX since 2017.
 His journey into workflow began when he integrated Camunda into an APEX application, discovering the potential of BPMN workflow engines.
 In the project, Louis specializes in front-end development and process plug-ins.
-Working as a Senior Developer and Teach Lead for <a href="https://insum.talan.com/" target="_blank">Insum Solutions</a>, he has successfully implemented Flows for APEX in over five customer projects.
+Working as a Senior Developer and Tech Lead for <a href="https://insum.talan.com/" target="_blank">Insum Solutions</a>, he has successfully implemented Flows for APEX in over five customer projects.
      image: "/assets/images/louismoreaux.jpg"
      links:
        - label: "Email"